 - To which METC you will submit your proposal

-If you follow this procedure the costs of the METC approval will be covered by centrally administered research funds of the BMS Faculty, instead of by the department.
+If you follow this procedure the costs of the main study METC approval will be covered by centrally administered research funds of the BMS Faculty, instead of by the department.
+Please note, that if you submit an amendment of your study to the METC later on, the costs of this amendment will not be covered by the BMS Faculty, but will have to be paid by your department.
 If you have questions about this procedure you can contact the secretary of the BMS EC, Lyan Kamphuis-Blikman.

 In all other cases, if you are an employee of BMS or a student in the BMS Faculty and you want to do research involving humans, you have to submit you research for ethical approval to the BMS EC.
 The BMS procedure for such EC application is described below.